 Food packaging plays an essential role in attracting customers to buy a product.

 Products that use packaging with vibrant or attractive colors and bold fonts can be perceived as exciting and pique consumers’ interest.
 Packaging with unique coatings or embellishments such as metallic foils may infer a premium product.
 Brand owners can also use food packaging to represent their brand and send a compelling and attractive message to the buyer.

 There are several types of food packaging available in the market today.
 However, each kind of material is typically recommended for only a specific set of foods.
 This ensures that the quality is kept and consumption is made simple.

 Using glass for retail packaging ensures that the material is non-reactive to the food inside.
 It is also impermeable, making it suitable for beverages and other liquid food products.
 Glass is a sustainable and recyclable material that allows brands to improve their waste management.
 However, this material is also breakable and may be heavy, thus increasing risks and costs during transport.

 Aluminum food packaging is lightweight and eco-friendly.
 This material also maintains the attractive aroma of food for a long time and protects it from light and microorganisms.
 Aluminum packaging is resistant to moisture, heat, and corrosion but is not as sturdy as other materials and may have a higher materials cost to the brand.

-Cardboard, sometimes called folding cartons or corrugated packaging, is another inexpensive and lightweight paperboard material commonly used to package dry and frozen food products.
+Cardboard, typically used in corrugated packaging or folding cartons, is another inexpensive and lightweight paperboard material commonly used to package dry and frozen food products.
 It is a renewable packaging material that can be recycled later.
 A disadvantage is that it is prone to moisture and humidity issues.
 Additionally, it can be easily torn and damaged.